 How to Choose a Multi-Vitamin

-- Check the Daily Value.
-The Daily Value (DV) is a government standard that specifies the minimum daily requirements that helps prevent a deficiency disease for healthy people.
-The DV is based on intake of at least 2,000 calories per day.
-In general, females have this caloric requirement or less per day, and males have greater caloric needs.
+- Check the Daily Value (DV).
+The DV is a government standard that specifies the minimum daily requirements that helps prevent a deficiency disease for healthy people.
+The DV is based on a caloric intake of at least 2,000 calories per day.
+In general, females have this caloric requirement or less per day, and males may have greater caloric needs.

-- Skip the iron in a multi-vitamin.
-For cancer patients, it is advisable to ask your medical team about whether or not you should take iron in a multi-vitamin.
-Usually unless you have iron-deficient anemia, are at risk of anemia, or have had recent surgery, you may want to avoid extra iron.
+- Skip the iron in a multivitamin.
+For cancer patients, it is advisable to ask your medical team about whether or not you should take iron in a multivitamin.
+Generally speaking, unless you have iron-deficient anemia, are at risk of anemia, or have had recent surgery, it is best to avoid extra iron because excess iron can have oxidative effects.
 Iron supplements can cause constipation and will require you to increase your fiber and fluid intake.

 - Chelated or not?
 Chelated ("key-lated") minerals may be better absorbed by 5-10% because they are protected from substances in foods that can bind with it.
 For example, the phytic acid in grains or the oxalates in spinach can bind with minerals like calcium, lessening the absorption.
-Chelated minerals, however, may be twice the cost or more than non-chelated minerals.
+Chelated minerals, however, may be more expensive than non-chelated minerals.
 Evaluate the price of the chelated mineral to determine if it is worth the additional cost.
 To improve absorption, take your supplement with food.

-- Read specialized formulas (i.e., those for women, men, seniors, etc.) carefully to see that they provide the recommended daily values.
-Since the dosage in each formula is not regulated, there is a lot of variation between formulas.
-And since claims aren't regulated, each formula company decides on what their formula will contain.
-For example, most women's formulas have additional calcium but may lack the Daily Value for vitamin D, which is a helper for calcium absorption and utilization.
-Senior formulas may not contain the appropriate amount of DAILY VALUE for vitamin B12 or vitamin D.
+- Read specialized formulas (i.e., those for women, men, seniors, etc.) carefully to see that they provide the recommended DVs.
+Since the dosage in each formula is not regulated, there is considerable variation among formulas.
+For example, most women's formulas have additional calcium but may lack the DV for vitamin D, which improves the absorption and utilization of calcium.
+Senior formulas may not contain the appropriate amount of DV for vitamin B12 or vitamin D.

 - Look for the expiration date!